mALAKa82973i/Fw5cwa6amSY/3YaW5/JUfM/fup/FG5hA1/education-innovation_2kCE_1747932964.md

   The "Library", below, refers to any such software library or work which has been distributed under these terms.
-A "work based on the Library" means either the Library or any derivative work under copyright law: that is to say, a work containing the Library or a portion of it, either verbatim or with modifications and/or translated straightforwardly into another language.
+A "work based on the Library" means either the Library or any derivative work under portion of it, either verbatim or with modifications and/or translated straightforwardly into another language.
 (Hereinafter, translation is included without limitation in the term "modification".)